replicatedhq/replicated-docs/docs/reference/replicated-cli-release-compatibility.md

 # release compatibility

 Report the success or failure of compatibility tests ran against a release.
+View the compatibility result for a release with [`release inspect`](/reference/replicated-cli-release-inspect).

 ## Usage